 Wereldmuseum Leiden

-Name variations: Verzameling Von Siebold, Rijks Japansch Museum, Nationaal Museum van Wereldculturen, Rijks Etnografisch Museum, Rijksmuseum voor Volkenkunde, Museum Volkenkunde, Rijks Japansch Museum Von Siebold
+Name variations: Museum Volkenkunde, Rijks Japansch Museum, Rijksmuseum voor Volkenkunde, Verzameling Von Siebold, Rijks Japansch Museum Von Siebold, Nationaal Museum van Wereldculturen, Rijks Etnografisch Museum

 Description

-The modern-day Wereldmuseum Leiden has a history in which the first hundred years are characterized by financial difficulties, the accumulation of large quantities of objects and many changes of location.
-In 1937, the museum finally found a permanent home in the former University Hospital where it could display its entire collection.
-Today, the museum is still located in this building.
+The history of today’s Wereldmuseum Leiden goes back to 1837.
+Its first hundred years were characterised by financial difficulties, the accumulation of large quantities of objects and many changes of location.
+In 1937 the museum finally found a permanent home in the former University Hospital where it could display its entire collection.
+The museum is still located in this building.

-The collection of the Wereldmuseum Leiden originated from the private collection of Philipp Franz von Siebold, also the museum's first director.
-His collection, which consisted mainly of Japanese objects was expanded during the 19th century to include several private collections and, in 1883, several ethnographic objects from the collection of the Royal Cabinet of Curiosities.
-At the start of the twentieth century, part of the collection of the Museum of Antiquities in Leiden was also transferred to the then Rijks Etnografisch Museum.
+The collection of the Wereldmuseum Leiden originated from the private collection of Philipp Franz von Siebold, who was also the museum's first director.
+His collection, which originally consisted mainly of Japanese objects, was expanded during the 19th century to include several private collections and, in 1883, a significant collection of ethnographic objects from the collection of the Royal Cabinet of Curiosities.
+At the start of the twentieth century, part of the collection of the Museum of Antiquities in Leiden was also transferred to what was then the Rijks Ethnographisch Museum (National Museum of Ethnology).
 The latter group of objects included the various Singhasari statues, some of which were returned to Indonesia in 1978 and others in 2023.
-On the other hand, objects were also transferred from the Ethnographic Museum to other museums, such as to the Anatomical Museum in Leiden in 1935.
+Objects were also transferred from the National Museum of Ethnology to other museums, such as the Anatomical Museum in Leiden in 1935.

 Objects were acquired in various ways.
-First, as described above, by exchange with other museums.
-In addition, the National Ethnographic Museum itself was an active buyer of ethnographic objects from dealers and auctions; part of the Museum's collection of Benin Bronzes, for example, were obtained in this way.
-Many objects were also received as donations, often from colonial officials or military personnel of the Royal Dutch East Indies Army (KNIL), for example.
+First, as described above, through exchange with other museums.
+In addition, the National Museum of Ethnology itself was an active buyer of ethnographic objects from dealers and auctions, with for example part of the museum's collection of Benin Bronzes having been obtained in this way.
+Many objects were also received as donations, often from colonial civil servants or military personnel who served for example with the Royal Dutch East Indies Army (KNIL).
 The vast majority of the collection of the present Wereldmuseum Leiden was therefore collected during the 19th and 20th centuries.

 Provenance research

-The Wereldmuseum Leiden has kept records of the collection since its founding.
-However, the archival system has changed several times and different documentation is available for each object or collection series (several pieces registered at the same time).
+Objects from the Wereldmuseum Leiden can be identified within the Wereldmuseum collection by the attribute ‘RV-’.
+‘RV-360’ comprises the objects that were received from the Royal Cabinet of Curiosities in 1883.
+‘RV-1403’ refers to a significant collection of objects that were transferred from the Museum of Antiquities in 1904.
+The Wereldmuseum Leiden has kept records of the collection since its foundation.
+However, the archive system has changed several times and different documentation is available for each object or collection series (several pieces that were registered at the same time).

-The World Museum Leiden archive is not accessible online.
-For more information about the collection or to view archival records, contact <collectieinfo@wereldmuseum.nl>.
+The archive of the Wereldmuseum Leiden is not accessible online.
+For more information about the collection or to view archival documents please contact collectieinfo@wereldmuseum.nl.

 Documents related to the Wereldmuseum Leiden can also be found at the Dutch National Archives, these are mainly administrative records.
-In the archives of museums with which Wereldmuseum Leiden has exchanged collections, more archival material may be found regarding those specific objects.
+The archives of museums that exchanged collections with Wereldmuseum Leiden may contain further archival material on those specific objects.

 Resources